 With people home more than ever, nightly family dinner is practically a given.
 A few months ago, all that time around the table together–and time to cook–felt like a refreshing change.
 But lately, it has fizzled into burn-out for many parents (see: 4 Ways to Fight Family Dinner Fatigue).

 Pull out a baking sheet, tray, or platter and pile it with items from your fridge and pantry.
 Everyone can take what they want, and you can clear out odds and ends to fight food waste.
+I don’t know about in your house, but when we have grazing boards for dinner, everyone loves them!
+Plus, since they are so easy to make, the kids can help assemble it.
 Some inspiration: Ultimate Family Snack Board

 Eggs are an affordable, high-quality protein source.
 Prep them how your gang likes them, from scrambled to over-easy.
 Round out the meal by serving with bread and fruit, and throw in some vegetables such as chopped peppers or spinach or serve with a salad on the side.
 Some inspiration: Veggie Omelet

 Whenever I’m smart enough to slot “sandwich night” into our weekly dinner plan, I’m so glad I did.
 We use a panini press to make them seem a little fancier, or you could use a waffle iron instead.
-Pair them with cups of soups or salads.
+Pair them with a cup of soup or simple salad.
 Some inspiration: Build a Better Sandwich